malyvsen/radio-station/README.md

 cd .. # you need to be one directory above this repo sudo python3 radio-station/ # the sudo is necessary to run fm_transmitter
 ```
 The program will display usage instructions.
+Use `play test` to test your radio with the included test file.
 ### Configure
 The broadcasting frequency and other settings are stored in `settings.py`.
 You will need to restart your station for settings to be applied.
 ### Legal